PoisotLab/Brim.jl/doc/intro/permut.md

-## Significance testing

 The `Brim` package offers a (currently limited) way to do significance testing using permutations with null models.
+Events during the permutation process are logged every two minutes.

 ### Interface